duckback00/dxapikit/README.md

 ## Other Projects of Interest

-**dxtoolkit** Great Perl Library of Programs that use the Delphix API https://github.com/delphix/dxtoolkit
+**dxtoolkit** Great Perl Library of Programs that use the Delphix APIs https://github.com/delphix/dxtoolkit